 |Ven.
 Ron Hesketh

-Community Governor - Vice Chair of Governors
+Community Governor - Chair of Governors

 I am delighted to represent the Community as a Governor at Twyning School.
 In my capacity as a Church of England priest I have regularly been involved with schools across the country and maintain a keen interest in education in all its forms.
 As well as the main governing body, I am a member of the communications sub-committee and will encourage a healthy flow of information between school and parents.

 My background is in the Services having served over 30 years in the Royal Air Force.
 I retired as Chaplain-in-Chief RAF and now lead chaplaincy for West Mercia Police.
 As a resident of Twyning I now serve the community as an honorary priest to the parish church.